-- (1) The ethics advisory commission has [shall have] the power to issue subpoenas for the attendance of witnesses or subpoenas for the production of documents or other evidence that the ethics advisory commission deems necessary for an evidentiary hearing.
-The ethics advisory commission may issue a subpoena only after a written request to appear or provide documents or other evidence has not been complied with and after consultation with the city attorney. - (2) A party to an ethics complaint (either the complaining party or the party complained against) may request that the ethics advisory commission issue a subpoena.
-The ethics advisory commission may issue the requested subpoena for good cause upon a showing of the need for the witness, documents, or other evidence.
-The ethics advisory commission may refuse the requested subpoena upon a finding that good cause does not exist. - (3) A person may object to a subpoena within seven working days after receiving the subpoena.
+(1) An evidentiary hearing panel of t[T]he ethics advisory commission has the Amend Chapter 12A (Code of Ethics) - Page 62 DRAFT power to issue subpoenas to [for] compel the attendance of witnesses and the production of testimony and evidence [or subpoenas for the production of documents or other evidence] that the panel [ethics advisory commission] deems necessary for an evidentiary hearing.
+The panel [ethics advisory commission] may issue a subpoena only after a written request to appear or provide documents or other evidence has not been complied with and after consultation with the city attorney.

+- A respondent [party to an ethics complaint (either the complaining party or the party complained against) may request that the panel [ethics advisory commission] issue a subpoena.
+The panel [ethics advisory commission] may issue the requested subpoena for good cause upon a showing of the need for the witness, documents, or other evidence.
+The panel [ethics advisory commission] may refuse the requested subpoena upon a finding that good cause does not exist. - A person may object to a subpoena within seven working days after receiving the subpoena.
 Objections to subpoenas must be in writing and submitted to the city secretary, and copied to the party who requested the subpoena, if any.
 The party who requested the subpoena shall have three working days after receipt of the objections to respond in writing to the city secretary.
-The ethics advisory commission shall rule on the objection.
-Failure to object to a subpoena waives any objection to the subpoena. - (4) Refusal to appear or to produce any document or other evidence after receiving a subpoena pursuant to this section is a violation of this chapter subject to sanctions as described in Section 2-9 of the Dallas City Code.
+The panel chair [ethics advisory commission] shall rule on the objection.
+Failure to object to a subpoena waives any objection to the subpoena. - Refusal to appear or to produce any document or other evidence after receiving a subpoena pursuant to this section is a violation of this chapter subject to sanctions as described in Section 2-9 of the Dallas City Code.